rpf13/sportsshooting_drf/README.md

 - As a Developer I can create an attending object for a match I am going so I can use it for further processing via the API
 - As a Developer I can delete an attending object, which I have created so I can access / update the API with this information
 - As a Developer I can view all attending objects I have created so I can use it for further processing via the API
-- As a Developer I can create a filter so I can filter based on match, location, date and level type
+- As a Developer I can create a search feature so that I can filter based on match, location, date

 ### MyGuns - content visible to particular user